Help for Developers

 App Development and Deployment

 Do you need to develop apps for Apple or Android platforms, or deploy apps to the app stores?
-Access to Apple and Google app development and deployment resources is provided to UW—Madison departments and units free of charge.
+Access to Apple and Google app development and deployment resources is provided to UW–Madison departments and faculty, staff, and students free of charge.
 For more information or to be added to any program, contact us.

-- iTunes Connect — For deploying, managing, and tracking Apple apps
+- App Store Connect — For deploying, managing, and tracking Apple apps.

 Need more information, or ready to be added to a program?
 Contact us.